Predicted position: Second

 On Louis van Gaal’s second summer tour as Manchester United manager “process” jostled with “philosophy” as the go-to term.
 The David de Gea saga, Memphis Depay requiring time to settle, the proposed new 4-3-3 shape: these and other issues were all explained away by the Dutchman’s prime P words.

 He might have used two other words which have become as significant: “No excuses.”
 This is the culture Van Gaal has created for his players and this is now his own stark reality.
+As practically possible as it can be after a year in charge, the club is how the manager would want it.

 Van Gaal’s total spend on strengthening the squad stands at £230m in 12 months.
 This has brought in 11 players while 17 senior ones have been pruned.
 Last year’s close-season trip to America irritated Van Gaal due to the incessant flying required to visit five states.
 This time travel was curtailed, his wish acceded to.
 The club had two week-long training bases, in Seattle and San Jose, the areas where three of the four matches were staged.
 So intent was the manager on the players following their bespoke regime that the club flew into Chicago late on the Tuesday evening before Wednesday’s final game, against Paris Saint-Germain at Soldier Field.